Photo by Richard Hurd

 VIRTUAL INDUSTRY MEETING RECAP

-Last week, the Chamber hosted the latest in our Virtual Industry Meeting (VIM) series, as hoteliers assessed current needs for their businesses and shared projections for the three phases of responding to the COVID-19 outbreak: relief, reopening and recovery.
+The Chamber recently hosted the latest in our Virtual Industry Meeting (VIM) series, as leaders in the technology space assessed current needs for their businesses and shared projections for the three phases of responding to the COVID-19 outbreak: relief, reopening and recovery.

 SHARE YOUR STORY